tanzeemzillu/cognigy/task1.md

 # Infrastructure(task 1)

-This document will explain the architecture of the infrastructure what have been plannned.
+This document will explain the architecture of the infrastructure which has been planned.
 This document will cover the following topic

 1. Architecture
 2. Explanation of the Architechture